jbadomics/shell-novice-msi/_episodes/02-filedir.md

 To understand what a "home directory" is, let's have a look at how the file system as a whole is organized.
-For the sake of example, we'll be illustrating the filesystem on our scientist Nelle's computer.
-After this illustration, you'll be learning commands to explore your own filesystem, which will be constructed in a similar way, but not be exactly identical.
+For the sake of example, we'll be illustrating the filesystem on our scientist Nelle's MSI environment/workspace.
+After this illustration, you'll be learning commands to explore your own filesystem on MSI, which will be constructed in a similar way, but not be exactly identical.

-On Nelle's computer, the filesystem looks like this:
+On MSI systems, the filesystem looks like this:

 ![The File System](../fig/filesystem.svg)

 At the top is the **root directory** that holds everything else.
 We refer to it using a slash character `/` on its own;
-this is the leading slash in `/Users/nelle`.
+this is the leading slash in `/home/bonddr/jbadalam`.

-Inside that directory are several other directories:
+Inside the root directory are several other directories:
-`bin` (which is where some built-in programs are stored), `data` (for miscellaneous data files),
-`Users` (where users' personal directories are located), `tmp` (for temporary files that don't need to be stored long-term), and so on.
+`bin` (which is where some built-in programs are stored), `scratch` (for **temporary** storage of large and/or shared files), `home` (where all MSI users' personal directories are located), `tmp` (for temporary files that don't need to be stored long-term), and so on.

-We know that our current working directory `/Users/nelle` is stored inside `/Users` because `/Users` is the first part of its name.
+We know that our current working directory `/home/bonddr/jbadalam` is stored inside `/home` because `/home` is the first part of its name.
 Similarly,
-we know that `/Users` is stored inside the root directory `/` because its name begins with `/`.
+we know that `/home` is stored inside the root directory `/` because its name begins with `/`.
+Finally, we know that `jbadalam` is stored in the parent directory `/home/bonddr`.

 > ## Slashes
 >